Skip to content

 SIL 20.01 to 0.001100 to 1,000High-integrity pressure protection, prevention of a toxic or flammable release

-SIL 30.001 to 0.00011,000 to 10,000High-consequence release prevention, common in oil, gas, and petrochemical
+SIL 30.001 to 0.00011,000 to 10,000High-consequence release prevention, common in oil, gas and petrochemical

 SIL 40.0001 to 0.0000110,000 to 100,000Very rare; usually avoided by changing the process or adding independent layers

-The safety instrumented function and the safety lifecycle
+The safety function and the safety lifecycle

 1. Hazard and risk assessment, typically a HAZOP, to identify hazardous scenarios.

-6. Operation, maintenance, and proof testing over the plant life.
+6. Operation, maintenance and proof testing over the plant life.

-The SRS is the hinge between the assessment and the design, and a weak SRS is one of the most common causes of trouble later.
-For each SIF it should capture, at minimum, the safe state and how it is reached, the process condition that triggers the function, the trip set point and any allowance for process dynamics, the required SIL, the demand mode, the proof test interval, the response time to reach the safe state, and the behaviour on loss of power or air.
-It should also state the environmental and process interfaces, the required reliability of spurious trip, and the bypass and reset philosophy.
+The SRS deserves emphasis because a weak one is the most common cause of trouble later.
+For each SIF it should state the safe state and how it is reached, the trigger condition and trip set point, the required SIL and demand mode, the proof test interval, the response time, and the behaviour on loss of power or air.
+That level of detail lets the verifier calculate PFDavg against real device data and gives the operator a clear basis for validation.
+A vague SRS pushes those decisions into the build, where they cost more to correct.

 SIL determination: risk graph and LOPA